posbios/tomlstrings4j/README.md

 # tomlstrings4j

-A lightweight and simple Java library with limited functionality for transforming TOML files into useful data within a Java application.
+A modular lightweight and simple Java library with limited functionality for transforming TOML files into useful data within a Java application.

 ## Features